 This has been a long story about a thing that happens on most links every day, but the moral of it could hardly have been emphasised properly or adequately if it had been told in fewer words, or if the naked truth had been wrapped up in any more agreeable terms.
 The moral obviously is, that the golfer on being bunkered must concentrate his whole mind, capabilities, and energies on getting out in one stroke, and must resolutely refrain from attempting length at the same time, for, in nine cases out of ten, length is impossible.
-There are indeed occasions when so light a sentence has been passed by the bunker on the erring ball that a long shot is practicable, but they are very rare, and come in an entirely different category from the average bunkered ball, and we will consider them in due course.
+There are indeed occasions when so light a sentence has been passed by the bunker on the erring ball that a long shot is practicable, but they are very rare.
+They come in an entirely different category from the average bunkered ball, and we will consider them in due course.
 On the other hand, there are times when it is manifestly impossible even to get to the other side of the bunker in a single stroke, as when the ball is tucked up at the foot of a steep and perhaps overhanging cliff.
 Still the man must keep before himself the fact that his main object is to get out in the fewest strokes possible, and in a case of this sort he may be wise to play back, particularly if it is a medal round that he is engaged upon.
 If he plays back he is still in the running for his prize if his golf has been satisfactory up to this point, for an addition of two strokes to his score through such an accident, though a serious handicap, is seldom a hopeless one.
-If he does not play back his chance of victory may disappear entirely at this bunker.
+If he does not play back, his chance of victory may disappear entirely at this bunker.
 His instinct tells him that it probably will do so.
 Which then is the wiser and better course to take?

-Now, then, let us consider the ways and means of getting out of bunkers, and take in our hands the most unpopular club that our bags contain.
-We never look upon the niblick with any of that lingering affection which is constantly bestowed on all the other instruments that we possess, as we reflect upon the splendid deeds that they have performed for us on many memorable occasions.
-The niblick revives only unpleasant memories, but less than justice is done to this unfortunate club, for, given fair treatment, it will accomplish most excellent and remunerative work in rescuing its owner from the predicaments in which his carelessness or bad luck in handling the others has placed him.
+Now, then, let us consider the ways and means of getting out of bunkers, and take in our hands the niblick.
+We rarely look upon the niblick with any of that lingering affection which is constantly bestowed on all the other instruments that we possess.
+It revives only unpleasant memories, but less than justice is done to this unfortunate club, for, given fair treatment, it will accomplish most excellent and remunerative work in rescuing its owner from the predicaments in which his carelessness or bad luck in handling the others has placed him.
 There is little variety in niblicks, and therefore no necessity to discourse upon their points, for no professional is ever likely to stock a niblick for sale that is unequal to the performance of its peculiar duties.
-It has rougher and heavier work to do than any other club, and more brute force is requisitioned in employing it than at any other time.
+It has rougher and heavier work to do than any other club, and more brute force is requisitioned in employing it than in the case of the others.
 Therefore the shaft should be as strong as it is possible for it to be, and it should be so stiff that it will not bend under the most severe pressure.
-The head should be rather small and round, with plenty of loft upon it, and very heavy.
+The head should have plenty of loft upon it, and be very heavy.
 A light niblick is useless.